Solo (1996 film): Production

 At one point, producer Lawrence Gordon had initially purchased the rights to Weapon along with options on other books penned by Robert Mason.

 Following his work directing Panther, Mario Van Peebles was looking for a project that would provide him a complex character to play and felt Solo with its depictions of indigenous people under the threat of superior technology provided opportunity to do so.
 The film was shot entirely in Puerto Vallarta.
+Shooting took place from May through July of 1995.

+Release

+Solo was theatrically released in the United States on August 23, 1996.
+The film received a home video release on February 18, 1997.